|Program Description||Comparing Programs||Degree Requirements||Program Policies||FAQ||Contacts|

 You can most definitely apply to other schools when you apply to this program.

 If you are admitted to this program and in the midst of it decide that you would like to continue to a Ph.D. at Berkeley, you can petition to add the PhD.
 There is no guarantee you will be accepted, but you will not have to go through the regular admissions process again.

 There is nothing to stop you from applying to another school's Ph.D. program.

-If you have any other questions, please contact the EECS Graduate Admissions Office located in 205 Cory Hall.
+If you have questions regarding which program may be the best fit for your career and academic goals, please contact the EECS Graduate Admissions Office located in 205 Cory Hall.

 Please first consult our Frequently Asked Questions section for your question to be answered the most quickly.

 Contact Michael regarding degree requirements, faculty advisors, admissions, and degree completion requirements.